 Statistical Analysis

+To estimate the effect of PTL per KRAS mutational status we performed 2 separate meta-analysis.
+For each study where IPD were available we first applied an univariable Cox PH model per KRAS mutational status group.
+We extracted their HR along with their standard errors.
+Subsequently, we combined them along with the corresponding AD estimates using both a fixed and random effect meta-analysis with empirical Bayes τ2.

-we applied a Cox PH model KRAS, PTL, and their interaction term (KRAS x PTL). , we a random-effects meta-analysis with empirical Bayes τ2.
-30634920 By convention, an observed HR of <1 implied better survival for patients with left-sided cancers.
+To assess the difference between the effects of PTL across the KRAS subgroups we performed a meta-analysis of interaction terms.
+For each study we applied a Cox PH model including KRAS, PTL, and their interaction term (KRAS x PTL).

+Subsequently, we pooled the extracted estimates from IPD with the corresponding AD using both a fixed and random-effects meta-analysis with empirical Bayes τ2.
+30634920 To assess for study heterogeneity, we used the I2 statistic.
+In case of high heterogeneity, we report the random effects meta-analysis pooled estimate and show both fixed and random effects pooled estimates in their forest plots.
+By convention, an observed HR of <1 implied better survival for patients with left-sided cancers.
 Two-sided P < .05 was deemed statistically significant.
 To inform clinicians what effect to expect in future studies, we also report the 95% prediction intervals of the pooled estimates along with the 95% CIs.
 27406637

-Sensitivity analysis: Loree et al. showed that rectal tumors have a distinct molecular profile which differs substantially from that of other left sided tumors.
-29180604 Kamphues et al showed that patients with non-metastatic CRC revealed a variable interplay of KRAS status and rectal vs other left sided tumors.
-33368279 Therefore, grouping patients with left side and rectum tumors may not be methodologically and biologically sound.
-Thus, we repeated the meta-analysis as described above after we excluded patients with rectal primaries.

-Bias assessment: We did not perform a risk of bias assessment as the quality of the studies was expected to be similar (all were retrospective studies of observational data).
+Influence analysis: To assess the influence of each study in our meta-analysis we performed a Leave-One-Out analysis.
+Specifically, we recalculated the results of our fixed effects meta-analysis k-1 times, each time leaving out one study.
+26061377Bias assessment: We did not perform a risk of bias assessment as the quality of the studies was expected to be similar (all were retrospective studies of observational data).

 Publication bias: To assess whether publication bias was present, we performed both a rank correlation and linear regression test for funnel asymmetry.
 21784880